Shrutibhargava2004/MediTrain-AI/README.md

    python app.py
    ```
 2. Open the application in your browser (default: [http://localhost:5000](http://localhost:5000/)).
+3. Create an account and login to the account to access chat.
-3. Interact with MediTrain by typing your medical queries in the input box.
+4. Interact with MediTrain by typing your medical queries in the input box.
-4. Use the text-to-speech button to listen to the chatbot's responses.
+5. Use the text-to-speech button to listen to the chatbot's responses.
+6. Predict diseases like diabeties, Alzheimer's Disease and Heart disease.

 ## Project Structure